Table of contents

 You should have already done a comprehensive inspection to make sure things like fixtures, taps, door handles, locks, appliances, etc., all work.

-For anything which doesn’t work, you can ask for it to be repaired as a condition of your contract.
+For anything that doesn’t work, you can ask for it to be repaired as a condition of your contract.

 Put simply, at the pre-settlement inspection you need to check and make sure that any repairs you’ve agreed on with the seller have been made.